 This year's panel will be chaired by music journalist, John Robb and will feature other industry experts, TBA.

 A host of traders offering a diverse selection of food, drink, records, clothes, arts & crafts, jewellery, health and well-being.

-If you would like to trade at next year’s festival, please contact firstname.lastname@example.org
+If you would like to trade at this year's festival, please contact firstname.lastname@example.org

 On Grafton Street you'll find a mural depicting the famous Beatles Album Cover, Abbey…